BahodirovaS/cookease/journals/eric_dong.md

 -Got kind of stuck on add favorite feature, so we split off and some people went to work on that and change the back end.
 -I worked on some bootstrap and CSS in the front end, did the Sign up page, also added logo into the navbar -Also worked on the logout function and button with Jenn

+# March 1st, 2023

+-Finished the rest of our features, got our like button to add recipes to favorites -Did some css for signup and login pages and overall css for project

+# March 2nd, 2023

+-More CSS stuff and decorating